mcpringlez/proposals/Stage 1 - Received/04-02-2022 -  quno_steve - FreeRoam.md

 ### Cost?

-This will incur ZERO monetary cost to the DAO; only action & communication is necessary.
+This will incur ZERO monetary cost to the DAO; only action & communication are necessary.

 ### When?